Hailuoto Causeway

 Goals

 Hailuoto is located approximately 50 kilometres from Oulu, and it is the largest island in the Bothnian Bay.
 The distance between the island and the mainland is approximately seven kilometres.
 Hailuoto is a municipality in its own right and the only archipelagic municipality in Northern Ostrobothnia.
-There is currently a ferry service between Riutunkari in Oulu and Huikku on Hailuoto.
+A ferry service connects Riutunkari in Oulu to Huikku on Hailuoto.
+The causeway currently under construction will replace the ferry connection once completed.

 Background to the project